fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ```

 <!-- Määritellään kirjautumisen suorittava mutaatio -->
-Next we define a mutation for logging in
+Next, we define a mutation for logging in:

 ```js
 export const LOGIN = gql`